abiodunjames/lambda-image-app/readme.md

 ### About
 This is an image processing app built with serverless framework.
-It takes an image from a url, download and resize on the fly.
+It takes an image from a url, download and resize on the fly and upload to an s3 bucket

 ### Install npm packages